Muse-Semu/alx-airbnb-database/database-adv-script/README.md

-# AirBnB Clone Complex Join Queries
+# AirBnB Clone Advanced SQL Queries

 ## Overview
-This directory (`database-adv-script/`) contains SQL queries demonstrating the use of different types of joins for the AirBnB Clone project database.
-The queries operate on the normalized database schema defined in previous tasks, using INNER JOIN, LEFT JOIN, and FULL OUTER JOIN to retrieve data from the `users`, `properties`, `bookings`, and `reviews` tables.
+This directory (`database-adv-script/`) contains SQL queries demonstrating advanced database operations for the AirBnB Clone project.
+The queries cover three key areas: complex joins, subqueries, and aggregations/window functions.
+They operate on the normalized database schema defined in previous tasks, including tables such as `users`, `properties`, `bookings`, and `reviews`.

 ## Files
-- **joins_queries.sql**: Contains three SQL queries showcasing complex joins.
+- **joins_queries.sql**: SQL queries showcasing INNER JOIN, LEFT JOIN, and FULL OUTER JOIN.
+- **subqueries.sql**: SQL queries demonstrating non-correlated and correlated subqueries.
+- **aggregations_and_window_functions.sql**: SQL queries using aggregation (COUNT, GROUP BY) and window functions (RANK).
-- **README.md**: This file, describing the purpose and contents of the directory.
+- **README.md**: This file, describing the purpose and contents of all queries in the directory.

 ## Query Details

-The `joins_queries.sql` file includes the following queries:
+### 1. Join Queries (`joins_queries.sql`)
+The following queries demonstrate the use of different types of joins:

 1. **INNER JOIN Query**:
    - **Purpose**: Retrieves all bookings and the respective users who made those bookings.